 If the trip is considered unavoidable, and individual travel is not possible, a maximum of one person per row of seats may use the vehicle, so that a distance of 1.5 m is maintained; cross-ventilation inside the vehicle must be ensured, and recirculation of the air by a ventilation system and/or air conditioning system should be avoided in favour of fresh air intake.
+Masks (FFP2 standard) must be worn if there are several people in the vehicle.
+If this is not possible for the driver due to the applicable regulations of the respective country, the driver can waive the wearing of a mask.
+The wearing times are to be observed in the form of breaks.
+At the end of the journey, the vehicle must be ventilated again.
 The vehicles in the university fleet must be equipped with materials for hand hygiene and disinfection, as well as paper towels and rubbish bags.
 When returning the vehicle, the steering wheel, cockpit, centre console, doorhandles in particular, as well as any other surfaces/vehicle parts which have been touched must be disinfected by the vehicle user using the materials provided, and the paper towels disposed of in the rubbish bag.

 No public events shall take place on the CAU premises until further notice.
 There is no possibility of holding face-to-face events that are not directly connected with teaching (e.g. conferences, lecture series and similar event formats).